A Primer for Lawyers

 After you have updated your LinkedIn profile, send it to me and I will review it and recommend any additional enhancements I think would benefit you.
 Just send me an email, Terrie@psm-marketing.com and I will get back to you!

 By following the recommendations identified above, you will have the opportunity to develop and maintain relationships with people in your network – and to provide thought leadership and credibility at the same time.
 Having a complete LinkedIn profile will pay off by opening doors with targeted clients and referral sources – but only if you engage!

-Terrie Wheeler is the founder and president of Professional Services Marketing, LLC (PSM).
+Terrie Wheeler is the founder and president of PSM Marketing (PSM).
 Terrie has spent the last 25 years as an in-house marketing director, marketing consultant and marketing coach to lawyers and law firms.
 She currently teaches marketing at three law schools and serves on the Lawyers Board of Professional Responsibility.
 You can attend PSM’s free Marketing Motivation Webinars by registering at www.PSM-Marketing.com.
 If you have a marketing question, contact Terrie at firstname.lastname@example.org or via telephone at (320) 358-1000.